-When blood has been pumped out the left ventricle of the heart, it begins to make its journey around the body in an artery called the aorta.
+When blood has been pumped out of the left ventricle of the heart, it begins to make its journey around the body in an artery called the aorta.
 The blood is rich in oxygen.
 Oxygen is carried by red blood cells.
 The oxygen leaves the red blood cells as they pass through the capillaries.
 Capillaries are the network of blood vessels which pass in between the cells in the body.
-As blood leaves the capillaries it enters veins.
+As blood leaves the capillaries, it enters veins.
 Veins return blood to the heart.

-When blood flows out the heart, it enters the arteries.
-The blood is at very high pressure because it has been forced out of the heart because the ventricles have contracted (squeezed).
+When blood flows out of the heart, it enters the arteries.
+The blood is at very high pressure because it has been forced out of the heart as the ventricles have contracted (squeezed).
 Arteries have very strong walls to be able to cope with the high pressure of the blood flowing through them.
 The blood moves through the arteries with every heartbeat.
 The thick muscular walls stretch and then bounce back into place because of the elastic fibres in the walls of arteries.

 Capillaries eventually join up again and form veins.
 By the time the blood gets to the veins, it is at a much lower pressure than it was in the arteries.
 Veins don't have thick, strong, elastic walls.
-Veins have valves to stop the blood from flowing backward.
+Veins have valves to stop the blood from flowing backwards.
 Arteries do not have valves because the force of the heartbeat keeps the blood moving.

 The lungs are adapted for gas exchange.
 Breathing involves exchanging gases in the lungs.

-When you breathe in, oxygen in the inhaled air travels down your trachea which branches off into bronchi (one branch is called the bronchus).
+When you breathe in, oxygen in the inhaled air travels down your trachea, which branches off into bronchi (one branch is called the bronchus).
 This further divides into bronchioles and eventually, the oxygen diffuses through the tiny alveoli (air sacs) in your lungs into your bloodstream.
 The oxygen is transported to the heart via the pulmonary vein and then pumped around your body via the aorta from the heart.
 Carbon dioxide is the waste gas produced by respiration.
 Carbon dioxide diffuses from cells into the bloodstream and is pumped to the lungs via the pulmonary artery to be exhaled.